Lavesiime/lavesiime.github.io/guides/sonlvl/install/README.md

 ### Step 2: Grab the Project Files for Your Game

 Next, on the same page, grab the project files for the game you want to edit.
 For example, if you’re working with *Sonic 1*, download the `Sonic1.zip` file.
-Extract the ZIP into the same folder where your game’s `.exe` file.

 <p align="center">
 	<sup>The project files on the GitHub releases page.
 Pick the one that matches your game!<br></sup>
 	<img src="SonLVL-3.png" alt="An image of the SonLVL-RSDK releases page, with the game project files circled." style="width:75%;" />
 </p>

+Extract the ZIP into the same folder as your game’s `.exe` file.

 <p align="center">
 	<sup>The extracted project files.
 Make sure they're right next to your game!<br></sup>